axatra/axatra/README.md

 ### Senior Software & AI Engineer | Founder of Noarka

 I am a passionate Senior Software and AI Engineer with a deep-rooted love for technology—I've been writing code since I was 9 years old.
+What began as building simple websites evolved into a lifelong drive for full-stack engineering, advanced system design, and intelligence.

-Today, I am the founder and owner of **Noarka**, an AI and software company dedicated to building cutting-edge digital solutions.
+I am the founder and owner of **Noarka**, an Australian software company engineering a unified, AI-powered ecosystem of modern applications designed to help businesses, developers, and organisations scale effortlessly.

 ---

-## 🏢 About Noarka & Our Products
+## 🏢 The Noarka Ecosystem & Products

-At **Noarka**, we engineer high-performance software systems and intelligent AI solutions.
-Here are some of our flagship products and ecosystems:
+At **Noarka**, we build tools that streamiline operations and improve productivity, all accessible via a single unified account:

+*   **🧾 Invoisor:** A modern, team-focused invoice, quote, and client management platform designed to help teams collaborate, bill, and manage clients in one seamless interface.
+*   **🚗 Car Parts Marketplace:** An automotive parts marketplace connecting suppliers and mechanics across Australia, enabling users to search, compare prices, and order components from verified sellers.
-*   **🚀 Noarka Design System:** Our proprietary UI/UX infrastructure built for high scalability, rapid prototyping, and pixel-perfect responsiveness.
+*   **🎨 Noarka Design System:** Our proprietary UI/UX framework built for high scalability, rapid development, and precise, responsive design across all ecosystem platforms.
-*   **🤖 [Product Name / AI Tool]:** *Brief 1-sentence description of an AI tool or core software product you have launched.*
-*   **💻 [Product Name / Platform]:** *Brief 1-sentence description of another platform, SaaS, or marketplace developed under the Noarka umbrella.*

 ---